Plenty of men go through life feeling stuck, uninspired, and disconnected from a sense of purpose at some point in life.

 Opportunities arise, but they’re plagued by endless “what-ifs” and a crippling fear of making the wrong choice.
 This intense fear of failure keeps them stuck, unable to move forward and embrace the potential for growth and fulfilment, even if it means encountering setbacks along the way.

 They bend over backward to please those around them, sacrificing their own ambitions, desires, and boundaries in the process.
-This relentless people-pleasing behaviour stems from a deep-seated need for approval, but ultimately leaves them feeling depleted and resentful.
+Their relentless people-pleasing behaviour stems from a deep-seated need for approval, but ultimately leaves them feeling depleted and resentful.

 They never, ever step outside their comfort zone.